99mominur/ShomserVai/README.md

 # ShomserVai - An AI Chat Assistant

 ShomserVai is an AI Chat Assistant that can be used to response your questions.
-ShomserVai is developed upon pai-001-chatbot-framework by Baidu, a leading Chinese technology company.
+ShomserVai is developed upon `pai-001` chatbot-framework by Baidu, a leading Chinese technology company.

 ## Features